dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 ### A101.
 V2V Academy - Course 1: The AI-Powered Report Viewer - Lab Plan
 - **Description:** A plan for the practical exercises and labs within the "The AI-Powered Report Viewer" course, detailing the hands-on projects for each module.
 - **Tags:** v2v, curriculum, labs, project-based learning, report viewer

+### A104 - V2V Academy - Account System Design
+- **Description:** An adaptation of the `aiascent.game` account system, outlining the architecture for user authentication and progress tracking for the V2V Academy on `aiascent.dev`.
+- **Tags:** v2v, academy, plan, architecture, authentication, nextauth, prisma, database

+### A105 - aiascent.dev - Google OAuth Setup Guide
+- **Description:** A guide for setting up Google OAuth credentials for the `aiascent.dev` user account system.
+- **Tags:** v2v, academy, guide, setup, authentication, oauth, google